buttonpushertv/StreamDeck_Profile_Warehouse/README.md

 # StreamDeck_Profile_Warehouse
-As a member of the community of Colorists (and editors, motion graphic designers, etc) at [mixinglight.com](http:\\mixinglight.com), we were discussing ways to share layouts for our individual SteamDeck Profiles.
-Or, if you'd like, you can submit a set of Icons to use as button labels.
+As members of the community of Colorists (and editors, motion graphic designers, etc) at [mixinglight.com](http:\\mixinglight.com), we were discussing ways to share layouts for our individual SteamDeck Profiles.
+I thought of using a GitHub repository as a way to keep tabs on versions and allow for updates or tweaks.
+You can submit your own Stream Deck profiles here.
+Or, if you'd like, you can submit a set of Icons for others to use as button labels in their Stream Deck setups.
 Icons should be 288x288 PNG files.

-This repository has been setup as a place to submit your StreamDeck Profiles (& any other supporting files you'd like to share).
+Browse the submissions in the PROFILES or ICONS folder and see what others are doing.
+Share your setups and collaborate with others to improve your workflows.

 To make a submission, follow the instructions below and then submit an "Issue" using the link above.